ScriptedAlchemy/webpack-external-import/README.md

  <img src="docs/webpack-external-import.png" width="40%" alt="webpack-external-import" />
 </p>

-> This project has been proposed for implementation into the Webpack core (with some rewrites and refactors).
-Track the progress and share the issue for wider exposure if you are interested in seeing this become part of Webpack.
-I believe a system like this would offer great benefits for the JavaScript community.
-Fingers crossed! https://github.com/webpack/webpack/issues/10352
+> This project has been rewritten into the Webpack core.
+Its far more stable and available on npm webpack@5.0.0-beta.16 https://github.com/webpack/webpack/issues/10352

-> ### ⚠️ This project is under active development ⚠️
+> ### ⚠️ This project no longer under development as been enhanced in the webpack 5 core ⚠️
+> ### See the examples on module federation in webpack 5

 \*\*To jump to the _development_ section [click here](#development--debugging)